berthubert/trifecta/README.md

 it prints for you.
 It also prints out the URL on which you can contact the service.
 On first use you'll get some scary looking SQL errors, these go away once you've uploaded your first image.

+To do admin things (like create new users), visit /admin.html

 To take this into production using nginx (for letsencrypt, TLS etc), try: